Last Updated on October 22, 2022 by Rebecca Lake

 Being able to cut out even one thing from your spending can help create some wiggle room in a tight budget.

-3. Find the budgeting system that works for you
+4. Choose a budgeting system that works for you

 The great thing about budgeting is that there’s no one way you have to do it.
 There are lots of different budget systems you can try as a family.